 - Marginal farmers

-- Landless agricultural labourers
+- Landless agricultural laborers

-- Individuals employed in the informal sector such as porters, rickshaw pullers and cobblers.
+- Individuals employed in the informal sector such, as porters, rickshaw pullers, and cobblers.

 - Slum dwellers